 Light and Bright

 The easiest way to create an illusion of a larger room is to paint the walls light colors.
 Whites, tans, creams and beiges are the hallmark colors for making rooms appear lighter and brighter.
 These colors reflect light and make the room appear bigger.
 If super-pale is not the look desired for the room, consider a soft grey or blue.
 The trick with using those colors is to accent them with baseboards and crown molding painted white.

 The white pops while the walls seem to shrink back slightly.
 This enlarges the look of the room by creating an optical illusion.
 Also keep in mind that warm colors or those with red undertones draw a space in and make it appear smaller, while cool colors with blue undertones seem to push the walls out and make the space appear larger.

 The secret to making rooms appear larger is to minimize the contrast in the room and keep the walls light.
 Instead of painting the walls a cool cream color and the molding a dark brown, choose to paint the molding white.
 This minimizes the color contrast and keeps there from being a clear separation of wall, trim and ceiling or floor.

 The colors flow smoothly into one another, blending to create a light, airy look.
 Wainscoting or a chair rail can be added to the wall if desired, but again, it should be in a light, complimentary color or painted to match the trim.

-Making a small room appear larger is easier with some simple paint illusions.
+Using paint illusions that enlarge a room is actually rather simple.
 Paint is the most inexpensive way to quickly alter the look of an entire room.
 If you are having trouble deciding on a color, purchase paint sample tubes that allow you to paint swatches of color on the wall before committing to painting the entire wall.
 Stick with light, airy colors with cool undertones to create a room that instantly looks bigger.